-Sustainable Cities Project (SCP)-II Progress Report
+Sustainable Cities Project (SCP)-II AF (LARAP) Progress Report

-The cover of the Report should include date of preparation and the reporting period as xxx to xxx 2017
+The cover of the Report should include date of preparation and the reporting period as (month) to (month) 20XX

 1 - Sub-project Description

 Brief description / overview of the sub-project, including: any associated or linked facilities needed for its functionality and success, including those linked facilities financed by other sources; key components; reports should up-date any changes or variations in design which may change land access requirements.
 (This section remains relatively unchanged in the reports unless there is change in design).